 Yasuhiro Yamashita - Japan

-Yamashita, who, as manager of the Japanese team, was seen cleaning up the warm up area at the 1996 Olympic Games, now serves as the vice-president of the All Japan Judo Federation.
+Yamashita, who, as manager of the Japanese team, was seen cleaning up the warm up area at the 1996 Olympic Games in Atlanta, now serves as the President of the All Japan Judo Federation.

 Yamashita once said: “If they could see on my face what I feel in my heart, no one would ever fight me.”